-- •A confidential record keeping procedure shall be established and located in a secure central location within each school.
+- A confidential record keeping procedure shall be established and located in a secure central location within each school.
 The record keeping procedure shall include the nature of the incident, the student's name, and the action taken.
-Maintenance of this record will provide additional information as the procedures for assessment are followed by school staff. - •Annually, as part of the transition process between schools, guidance counselors will confer regarding student safety issues. - •At the beginning of each school year, school staff will be oriented to the safety issues and concerns students may demonstrate. - •Annually, crisis team members will be provided with a comprehensive overview of the initial assessment process.
+Maintenance of this record will provide additional information as the procedures for assessment are followed by school staff. - Annually, as part of the transition process between schools, guidance counselors will confer regarding student safety issues. - At the beginning of each school year, school staff will be oriented to the safety issues and concerns students may demonstrate. - Annually, crisis team members will be provided with a comprehensive overview of the initial assessment process.
 The school psychologist assigned to the school will provide the training.

-The following guidelines provide a general sequence of steps to be taken with students who are demonstrating safety concerns. - 1.
-When an individual receives information indicating that a student is demonstrating a safety risk to him/herself or others, he/she shall immediately inform the Principal, Principal's designee, or guidance counselor. - •The Principal and/or designee shall coordinate the crisis procedures.
+The following guidelines provide a general sequence of steps to be taken with students who are demonstrating safety concerns.

+- 1. When an individual receives information indicating that a student is demonstrating a safety risk to him/herself or others, he/she shall immediately inform the Principal, Principal's designee, or guidance counselor. - The principal and/or designee shall coordinate the crisis procedures.
 The appropriate crisis management team shall be alerted and one person shall be identified to coordinate the activities.
 An "appropriate crisis team" shall be defined as consisting of a building administrator, guidance counselor and person(s) with knowledge of the student and the current situation. - 2.
 The counselor and/or building administrator shall talk to the student and other team members to discuss the following: - a.
 If the crisis management team feels the student needs an immediate assessment, the assessment process will be pursued with school district personnel. - b.
 The parent and/or guardian will be notified immediately. - c.
 If the crisis management team determines the student to be in need of an immediate assessment, a referral will be made to the school district's school psychologist.
-If a school district psychologist is not available, referral for an emergency medical assessment of mental health will be made to an individual or agency designated by the school district (e.g. Mental Health Center of Greater Manchester (603) 668-4111; Catholic Medical Center (603) 668-3545; Elliot Hospital (603) 669-5300. - d.
-The parent or guardian may choose to use his/her own counselor or health provider.
-If the parent designates his/her own provider, for which the parent accepts financial responsibility, the school district will ask the parent to sign a release form so that necessary information can be shared with the appropriate school personnel.
-The purpose for this is to provide support for the child as he/she returns to the school environment. - e.
-If a parent/guardian refuses to comply with the school's request to seek a safety assessment, the Principal and/or designee will take further action based on authority conferred by the local school board.
-Those actions may include: - •Contacting the local police department; and - •Contacting the NH Division for Children, Youth and Families - f.
-The student will not be allowed to return to school until the safety assessment has been conducted and wherein written documentation is presented stating that the child is determined "safe" to return to school. - g.
-After an assessment has been conducted and the child is determined "safe" to return to school, the parent/guardian will provide the school with relevant information so that the school can support the child.
-The child then returns to school.
-If documentation has not been submitted to the school within three days of an event giving rise to a referral for a safety assessment, the appropriate school psychologist will be designated to contact the family and conduct such assessment.
+If a school district psychologist is not available, referral for an emergency medical assessment of mental health will be made to an individual or agency designated by the school district (e.g. Mental Health Center of Greater Manchester (603)668-4111; Catholic Medical Center (603)668-3545; Elliot Hospital (603)669-5300).